External Grant Application Policies & Procedures

 All individuals who are planning to apply for an external grant of any size are required to notify OSPRA a minimum of 15 business days prior to the submission date using the OSPRA Grant pre-notice form.
 It is preferred that OSPRA is notified as soon as a decision is made to pursue a grant opportunity so that the office can provide guidance.

-Final draft version of the proposal (in MS Word format), final budget (in the funding agency form/format), budget justification (Budget Justification example) and the Sponsored Projects Approval form must be submitted 8 business days before the submission date for proper review and vetting by OSPRA and the Business Office.
-Submissions must be sent electronically to email@example.com.
-Or
+Final draft version of the proposal (in MS Word format), final budget (in the funding agency form/format), budget justification (Budget Justification example) and the Sponsored Projects Approval form must be submitted 8 business days before the submission deadline for proper review and vetting by OSPRA and the Business Office.
+Submissions must be sent electronically to firstname.lastname@example.org or

 contact your OSPRA Grant Administrator for assistance.